darnes/at/README.md

  526 |       2.6 |      85.5 | 2019-11-14 08:17:04.592806
 ```

-And with every call timestamp keep changing means that I was successful and can carry on to the next stage.
+and with every new request `timestamp` values are changing - that mean I was successful and you can carry on to the next stage.

 ### 5. Celebrate
 Best way to celebrate is to provide feedback, please do not hesitate to contact me and tell me what you liked and especially what you do not like.